turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/index.md

 ## Project Description

 You are working for a company developing an E-Commerce Application.
 Your team is working in a service-oriented architecture, meaning the front and back ends of this application are separate and communicate via APIs.

-Your job is to expose the data that powers the site through an API that the front end will consume.
+Your job is to expose the data that powers the site through an API that the front end would consume.
+You won't be building an actual front end for this project, so you can look at [these Wireframes](./wireframes) to get an idea of how the front end would integrate with your back end.

 ## Learning Goals